 Male breast surgery is designed to reduce the size of the breasts and reshape the chest contour for a natural, masculine appearance.
 Results are usually visible immediately and improve over time.
-As swelling and bruising resolve, the incisions should begin to fade and satisfaction with your new body contour should continue to grow while you recover.
+Furthermore, as swelling and bruising resolve, the incisions should begin to fade and satisfaction with your new body contour should continue to grow while you recover.
 Most men find that their gynecomastia surgery scars are easy to conceal.

 All surgeries carry some risk of problems afterward.
 Fortunately, these risks are rare.
 The most common issues following gynecomastia surgery are skin irregularities, asymmetry, nipple numbness, scarring, residual glandular tissue, healing problems, and pain.